USEPA/workshops/lessons/04_data_viz_with_ggplot2.md

 Now that we are sufficiently motivated, lets take a step back to the very basics.

 ## Introduction to `ggplot2`: scatterplot
 When you first get a dataset and are just starting to explore it, you want do be able to quickly visualize different bits and pieces about the data.
-I tend to do this, initially, with base R. But since our time is short, we are going to focus our efforts just on `ggplot2` which is very powerful and widely used data visualization package and what I always use when I develop my final plots.
+I tend to do this, initially, with base R. But since our time is short, we are going to focus our efforts just on `ggplot2`.

 A lot has been written and discussed about `ggplot2`.
 In particular see [here](http://ggplot2.org/), [here](http://docs.ggplot2.org/current/) and [here](https://github.com/karthikram/ggplot-lecture).
 The gist of all this, is that `ggplot2` is an implementation of something known as the "grammar of graphics."
 This separates the basic components of a graphic into distinct parts (e.g. like the parts of speech in a sentence).
 You add these parts together and get a figure.

-Before we start developing some graphics, we need to do a bit of package maintenance as `ggplot2` is not installed by default.
+Before we start developing some graphics, we need to do a bit of package maintenance.
+If `ggplot2` had not be installed (it should be by now), install it and make sure to load up the package with `library()`

 ```r